-The greater ARCF 2016 Project is scheduled for construction from 2019 through 2024.
+The project was originally planned to be completed in 10 years, but Congress authorized it with a 5-year construction timeline.
+Thus, temporary construction impacts will occur closer together, but over a shorter length of time.
 The project involves constructing levee improvements along the American and Sacramento River levees as well as proposed improvements to the Natomas East Main Drainage Canal (NEMDC) east levee and Magpie Creek (SAFCA previously completed improvements as an early implementation action in 2018).
 The levee improvements scheduled for implementation include constructing cutoff walls, erosion protection, seepage and stability berms, relief wells, levee raises, and a small stretch of new levee.
 In addition, USACE intends to widen the Sacramento Weir.
 The project will also involve constructing a number of mitigation sites in the area.